-We offer two river trips down the current, the 2.5-hour Barton to Galluip trip and the 1.5-hour Argo to Gallup trip, and 2-hour stillwater paddles in the reservoirs.
+We offer two river trips down the current and stillwater paddles in the reservoirs.
 Kayaks, canoes, paddleboats, rowboats, stand up paddleboards, rafts and tubes are available to rent.
 In October, please go to the Gallup Livery location for all boat rentals.

 Two locations in the Ann Arbor on the Huron River each offering different river trips, boat rentals and programs.
 We have 100's of boats available to rent and do not take reservations.
 Go to the livery that offers the trip and boat that best fits your adventure today.

 We offer many fun river events and programs such as River Camps for ages 7 to 14 years, River Kids for ages 2 to 7 years, night paddles, boat auctions, Huron River Day Festival, Trick or Treat on the River, kayak and SUP instruction and much more.

 Can people bathe and swim in water containing PFAS?